thechiragjogani/projects/C/README.md

-# C-Projects
+# C Projects
-This repo contains all of my projects which I made while learning to code in C language.
+This folder contains all of my projects which I made while learning to code in C language.

 # Projects List

 Tip - Click on the project name to open its source code file!

  1 [Leap Year](https://github.com/thechiragjogani/C-Projects/blob/main/leap-year.c)
-  - This program is used to find out if the year inputted by user is whether a leap year or not.
+  - This program is used to find out if the year by user input is a leap year or not.
   - **Nested If-else** and **Else If Ladder** implementation.

  2 [New Time](https://github.com/thechiragjogani/C-Projects/blob/main/new-time.c)